Scenario Planning explained including an example

 There are different causes underlying (unpredictable) future changes.
 Most of these causes are external and need to be captured in the so-called PESTLE or DESTEP factors: changing demographics, economic, social environmental factors, technology, ecology and political influences.

-Scenario planning obliges organizations to consider their future in an effective and structured manner.
-Scenario planning is increasingly used by small and medium-sized companies that are engaged in vision development, strategic management and important decision making.
+It obliges organizations to consider their future in an effective and structured manner.
+It is increasingly used by small and medium-sized companies that are engaged in vision development, strategic management and important decision making.

 - Step 1 – brainstorm visions of the future.